Best ultrabook and portable lightweight laptop in 2025

 If you want a completely silent computer without a fan inside, fanless passively-cooled options are the ones for you.
 Just keep in mind that most of these passively-cooled models are not going to be as powerful in sustained loads and multitasking as the beefier platforms with more competent active cooling.

-Finally, we’ve also compiled a complete list of fanless ultraportables in this separate article if you’re interested in a deeper dive into this topic.
+MacBooks aside, most of the competent Windows models are not fanless, with very few exceptions.
+Here’s a complete list of fanless ultraportables if you’re interested in a deeper dive into this topic.

 Wrap-up – what’s the best ultrabook?